-- 3.3 Work on the Partial Update since the Review was carried out has further identified the need for an update to policy H14: Suburban renewal and regeneration and RL4: Betting shops and payday loan companies. - 3.4 Appendix 1 contains more information on the policies update and a more detailed timetable.
+- 3.3 Work on the Partial Update since the Review was carried out has further identified the need for an update to policy H14: Suburban renewal and regeneration and RL4: Betting shops and payday loan companies.
+Further policies may be brought into scope as part of the Regulation 19 consultation. - 3.4 Appendix 1 contains more information on the policies update and a more detailed timetable.

 - 3.5 The Central and Eastern Berkshire Joint Minerals and Waste Plan was adopted very recently, in January 2023.
 The five-yearly review period will apply to this document as well, but at this stage, with the document very recently put in place there is no indication of whether any update will in due course; be necessary. - 3.6 Alongside the above documents with 'Development Plan' status in determining planning applications, there is an intention to continue to produce Supplementary Planning Documents (SPDs) to provide additional levels of detail to supplement development plan policy.
 A Biodiversity and Natural Environment SPD, a Sustainable Transport and Parking SPD and a Town Centre Public Realm Strategy SPD have been recognised as important priorities.
-There is a challenge in that these SPDs will be linked to existing policies rather than updated policies, but work on the SPDs will feed into the Local Plan policies update process where necessary to ensure that there is the necessary level of alignment. - 3.7 It should also be noted that the Levelling-Up and Regeneration Bill makes changes to the planning system, including the replacement of SPDs with 'supplementary plans' with an enhanced status and a requirement for public examination.
-The timescales in this document assume production of both the Partial Update and SPDs under the current process as the timetable will result in submission of the Partial Update before the trigger date for moving to a new system.
-Depending on whether and when these changes are made there may be a need for changes to the production timetable to reflect new requirements, and, once the update of the Local Plan is complete, to undertake a process of replacing existing SPDs with supplementary plans. - 3.8 Progress on production of planning policy documents is monitored in the Annual Monitoring Report, generally produced in December each year.
+There is a challenge in that these SPDs will be linked to existing policies rather than updated policies, but work on the SPDs will feed into the Local Plan policies update process where necessary to ensure that there is the necessary level of alignment. - 3.7 It should also be noted that the Levelling-Up and Regeneration Act made changes to the planning system, including the replacement of SPDs with 'supplementary plans' with an enhanced status and a requirement for public examination.
+The timescales in this document involve production of both the Partial Update and SPDs under the current process as the timetable will result in submission of the Partial Update before the trigger date for moving to a new system (30 June 2025).
+Once the update of the Local Plan is complete, a future version of the LDS (or Local Plan Timetable) will need to outline a process of replacing existing SPDs with supplementary plans. - 3.8 Progress on production of planning policy documents is monitored in the Annual Monitoring Report, generally produced in December each year.
 These can be found on the Council's website2.